Independent-SAGE/Technical-Publishing-Working-Group/README.md

 — Innovating Rapid Publishing for COVID-19

+> Open Video Call - tonight 17:00 UTC 17 Sept | There will be an open video call on Jitsi at 17 Sept.
+17:00 UTC if you want to find out more about the working group.

 A volunteer research working group to provide technical publishing assistance for The Independent Scientific Advisory Group for Emergencies (indie_SAGE) in the fight against COVID.

 Here you can see a pilot example of converting an existing [PDF report](https://www.independentsage.org/wp-content/uploads/2020/05/Independent-Sage-Brief-Report-on-Schools.pdf) into a multi-format publication and applying basics DOI, ISBN identifiers and metadata - web, screen PDF, ebook, print-on-demand, and as HTML source.
 See results: [Should Schools Reopen?](https://independent-sage.github.io/Should-Schools-Reopen/#/)